TEAMuP-dev/HARP/model_validation/README.md

 #### `expect`: declarative per-output rules

 Keyed by output label, then by rule.
-Every rule is optional, and an output with no rules is still subject to the structural checks above:
+Every rule is optional, and an output with no rules is still subject to the default structural checks:

 ```yaml
       - name: extreme-shift